 If you don’t foresee needing to immediately access large amounts of cash at a moment’s notice, then Overflow is an excellent option.
 This feature makes saving and investing your money as automatic and trouble-free as possible.

 If you like the Overflow feature, consider also adding the Roundup feature into the mix.
-It’s another way to automatically invest and save: every time you make a purchase, Wealthsimple invests the spare change in a Wealthsimple Invest or Save account.
+It’s another way to automatically invest and save: every time you make a purchase, Wealthsimple invests the spare change in a Wealthsimple Invest or Cash account.

 The bottom line?
 Overflow is a winner, once again demonstrating why Wealthsimple is our top pick for robo advisors in Canada.
 Read our full Wealthsimple review for all the details.